RFsmen-maker/ED-SAM/README.md

 # EDF-SAM
-An Efficient Detector-Based Framework with Segment Anything Model to Accurately Segmentaion Group-Housed Pigs
+EDF-SAM: An Efficient Detector-Based Framework with Segment Anything Model to Accurately Segmentation Group-Housed Pigs

 > notes: other information will be released after the paper acception.